damdemir/CarND-PID-Control-Project/README.md

 of CarND.
 If you are enrolled, see [the project page](https://classroom.udacity.com/nanodegrees/nd013/parts/40f38239-66b6-46ec-ae68-03afd8a601c8/modules/f1820894-8322-4bb3-81aa-b26b3c6dcbaf/lessons/e8235395-22dd-4b87-88e0-d108c5e5bbf4/concepts/6a4d8d42-6a04-4aa6-b284-1697c0fd6562) for instructions and the project rubric.

+## Implementation

+In this project, It is aimed to decrease the cross track error(CTE).
+CTE is the term that explains how far the ego vehicle from the lane center.
+The higher CTE means the higher error.
+This error is controlled by using PID control.
+The tuning of the PID parameters has the crucial importance.
+Because each term has to do their jobs.
+For example, P term is the proportional term which scales the error it can be tuned according to the needs.
+It directly affects the response time.
+The I term is the integral term which sums the error area and mostly controls the stability.
+However, this makes the system has an steady error and slower.
+In this part D term(derivation) takes into the account.

 ## Hints!

 * You don't have to follow this directory structure, but if you do, your work